microsoft/promptflow/docs/go-to-production/integrate_with_llmapp-devops.md

 * Registering of prompt flow models
 * Deployment of prompt flow models

-For a comprehensive guide on an end-to-end MLOps pipeline that executes a web classification flow, you can refer to  [Set up e2e LLMOps with Promptflow and GitHub](../go-to-production/e2e_llmops_with_promptflow.md).
+For a comprehensive guide on an end-to-end MLOps pipeline that executes a web classification flow, you can refer to  [Set up e2e LLMOps with Promptflow and GitHub](../go-to-production/e2e_llmops_with_promptflow.md), and the [GitHub demo project](https://github.com/Azure/llmops-gha-demo).

 ### CD: Continuous deployment